greengreengreen/data_structure_n_algos/next_greater/next_greater.md

     return res
 ```
 ### With technique Monotonic Stack O(n)
-The problem asks for the index of the closest element which is greater than A[i] for each index i in A. Let's maintain a stack, which has increasing index and descreasing values.
-It means that the values' of indexes which the stack stores are descreasing whil indexes themselves are increasing. </br>
+The problem asks for the index of the closest element which is greater than A[i] for each index i in A. Let's maintain a stack, which has increasing indexes and decreasing values.
+It means that the values' of indexes that the stack stores are decreasing while indexes themselves are increasing. </br>
 Why? </br>
-If we encounter an index j, whose value A[j] is greater than any elements in stack, then we have found all the j which statisfies all the is in stack.
+If we encounter an index j, whose value A[j] is greater than any elements in the stack, then we have found all the j which satisfies all the is in the stack.
 Because we loop from left to right, all the is are smaller than j.
-So, before we append j into stack, we pop out all the eligible is in stack which has A[i] < A[j].
-This way, we get all the i, j pairs and maintains the monitonic stack. </br>
+So, before we append j into the stack, we pop out all the eligible is in the stack which has A[i] < A[j].
+This way, we get all the i, j pairs and maintains the monotonic stack. </br>

 ```python
 def v4_adv(A):